pupcus/kosmos-nrepl/README.md

 ## Usage

-add something like this to your kosmos .edn files:
+add something like this to your kosmos .edn files (the port can vary according to your needs):

 ```
 :nrepl
 {
-:kosmos/type :kosmos.nrepl/NreplComponent
+:kosmos/init :kosmos.nrepl/NreplComponent
-:port 5001 ;; or some other port number
+:port        5001
 }
 ```